 It is possible to keep a poinsettia going for another year if you prune it back to 10 cm in April.
 Replant in fresh compost in a slightly larger pot.
 Water sparingly, just to prevent drying out, and fertilize every two weeks.
 In an ideal plant world you would keep it in a greenhouse through summer.

 Many horticultural gurus regard poinsettias as pot plants that should be discarded after Christmas.
 They suggest that plants should be composted once their bracts begin to fall or lose colour.
 That is what I do with my poinsettia plants.
 I treat them with love and affection.
 Enjoy their flaming beauty.
-Then bid them a grateful good-bye.
+Then as the colour fades I bid them a grateful good-bye.